NCCE/teachcomputing.org/README.md

 [Partners API integration](./doc/partners_api_integration.md)

+## Important notes

+We do not enforce unique constraints on emails.
+This is valid due to our SSO only setup.
+While we should try to resolve any duplicate emails introduced into our database.
+It makes sense to allow this as we are mirroring the profile of users from STEM rather than taking an initial set of data, and then letting users deviate from their profile.

 ## Development

 IMPORTANT: Checkout this branch to a folder named `teachcomputing` with `git clone git@github.com:NCCE/teachcomputing.org.git teachcomputing` (one or two scripts right now expect the docker project name to be `teachcomputing`, so for now this is the easiest approach)